bsc-pm/tampi/README.md

 The Task-Aware MPI library requires the installation of the following tools and libraries:

 * Automake, autoconf, libtool, make and a C and C++ compiler.
-* An MPI library supporting the MPI_THREAD_MULTIPLE threading level.
+* An MPI library supporting the `MPI_THREAD_MULTIPLE` threading level.
 * [Boost](http://boost.org) library version 1.59 or greater.
-* A parallel task-based runtime system providing the API descrived in [src/common/RuntimeAPI.hpp](src/common/RuntimeAPI.hpp).
-It is not required for the building of TAMPI, but it will be required when linking a user application against this library.
-[OmpSs-2](https://github.com/bsc-pm/ompss-2-releases) (version 2018.11 or greater) is one of the task-based programming models that supports TAMPI.
+* One of the following parallel task-based programming models (required when compiling a user application):
+	- [OmpSs-2](https://github.com/bsc-pm/ompss-2-releases) (version 2018.11 or greater): Supports both blocking and non-blocking TAMPI modes.
+	- A derivative implementation of OpenMP (yet to be released): Supports the non-blocking TAMPI mode.

 ## Building and Installing